Higher-genus quasimap wall-crossing via localization: Introduction

 Our primary motivation for studying wall-crossing, in the context both of quasimaps and the Landau--Ginzburg model, is the celebrated Landau--Ginzburg/Calabi--Yau (LG/CY) correspondence.
 When $Z$ is a hypersurface, the LG/CY correspondence proposes an explicit connection between Gromov--Witten and FJRW theory, while for more general targets, it can be viewed as a wall-crossing (or ``phase transition") between the different chambers of the GLSM.
 In contrast to the wall-crossing expressed by Conjecture \ref{MainConj}, phase transition between chambers involves analytic continuation of generating functions, a much more subtle operation.
 Our ultimate goal is to prove the LG/CY correspondence via a series of wall-crossings, first from $\epsilon = \infty$ to $\epsilon = 0$ in the geometric chamber, then across the chamber wall, and finally from $\epsilon = 0$ to $\epsilon = \infty$ in the Landau--Ginzburg chamber.
 This strategy has already been carried out in genus zero for hypersurfaces (through a combination of Ciocan-Fontanine--Kim's wall-crossing \cite{CFKZero}, work of Ross and the third author on the Landau--Ginzburg side \cite{RR}, and analytic continuation by Chiodo and the third author \cite{CR}), as well as in genus one for the quintic hypersurface without marked points (by combining the quasimap mirror theorem of Kim--Lho \cite{KimLho} with the work of Guo--Ross \cite{GR2, GR1}).

-In ongoing research \cite{CJRLG}, we are working on proving the analogue of Conjecture \ref{MainConj} for the higher-genus Landau--Ginzburg theory of the quintic threefold.
-Our techniques are entirely different from Ciocan-Fontanine--Kim's strategy in the geometric phase: we construct a larger moduli space (the ``twisted graph space") with a $\C^*$-action, in which the theories at $\epsilon=\infty$ and at arbitrary $\epsilon$ arise as fixed loci.
+In the companion paper \cite{CJRLG} to this one, we prove that Conjecture \ref{MainConj} holds in both phases of the GLSM, assuming the existence of at least one marked point.\footnote{Our proof crucially uses that the localization expression for the virtual cycle of the twisted graph space changes in a nontrivial way when the insertions vary, which is why we require the existence of at least one marked point.
+See Remark \ref{rem:mp} for further discussion.} Our techniques are entirely different from Ciocan-Fontanine--Kim's strategy in the geometric phase: we construct a larger moduli space (the ``twisted graph space") with a $\C^*$-action, in which the theories at $\epsilon=\infty$ and at arbitrary $\epsilon$ arise as fixed loci.
 This larger moduli space is closely related to the space of mixed-spin $p$-fields considered by Chang--Li--Li--Liu \cite{MSP1, MSP2}; indeed, the two spaces represent different chambers of the same GIT quotient.

-Higher-genus Landau--Ginzburg theory, however, is subject to certain technical issues regarding the decomposition of cosection-localized virtual cycles, and these issues have delayed the completion of \cite{CJRLG}.
-Since no such complications arise in the geometric chamber, and the same techniques for proving the wall-crossing apply, the current paper presents our strategy in that setting.
-The result is a new proof of Ciocan-Fontanine--Kim's wall-crossing theorem for complete intersections in projective space, assuming the existence of at least one marked point:\footnote{Our proof crucially uses that the localization expression for the virtual cycle of the twisted graph space changes in a nontrivial way when the insertions vary, which is why we require the existence of at least one marked point.
-See Remark \ref{rem:mp} for further discussion.}
+The proof of \cite{CJRLG} simplifies considerably in the geometric chamber, due to the absence of certain technical issues regarding the decomposition of cosection-localized virtual cycles.
+The result, in this case, is a new proof of Ciocan-Fontanine--Kim's wall-crossing theorem for complete intersections in projective space:

 \begin{theorem} (See Theorem \ref{thm:main}) Conjecture \ref{MainConj} holds whenever $Z$ is a complete intersection in projective space and $n \geq 1$. \end{theorem}